A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Summary of Problems in Computer Vision Datasets

 \textbf{Dataset biases}.
-Since most datasets are collected uncontrolled, there are dataset biases \cite{FABBRIZZI2022103552} in the data, \ie unintended correlations between input and output and distribution mismatch between source dataset and target dataset \cite{tommasi2017deeper, torralba2011unbiased}.
-Dataset biases not only inevitably bias the models trained on them, but have also been shown to significantly exaggerate model performance, leading to an overestimation of the true capabilities of current AI systems.
-For example, in an image classification dataset where a ``person'' is always accompanied by a ``dog'', the model will learn the spurious correlations between the ``person'' and the ``dog'', performing well on independently and identically distributed (IID) datasets.
-However, when the model is used to predict an image that contains only a ``dog'', it can easily and incorrectly predict the image as ``person''.
-This causes the performance of the well-trained model to be significantly degraded on adversarial or out-of-distribution (OOD) datasets.
-To perform fair learning, a lot of work has been done to explore through data subset selection, as summarized in Section~\ref{sec:DO_FL}.
+Since most data sets are collected uncontrolled, this leads to dataset biases~\cite{FABBRIZZI2022103552} in the dataset, \ie unintended correlations between inputs and outputs and distribution mismatch between the source and target datasets~\cite{tommasi2017deeper, torralba2011unbiased}.
+Dataset biases not only inevitably bias the models trained on them but have also been shown to significantly exaggerate model performance, leading to an overestimation of the true capabilities of current AI systems.
+For example, as shown in Fig.~\ref{fig:problems}(c), in an image classification dataset where ``cow'' always appears in the grass landscape, the model will learn spurious associations between ``cow'' and ``grass landscape''~\cite{beery2018recognition} and perform well on independent and identically distributed (IID) datasets.
+However, when the model is used to predict images where cows appear outside of typical grassland landscapes (\eg the cow on the beach in the top right corner of Fig.~\ref{fig:problems}(c)), it fails to correctly classify them as ``cow''.
+This causes the performance of the well-trained model to degrade significantly on adversarial or out-of-distribution (OOD) datasets.
+To perform fair and trustworthy learning, much work has been done to explore this through data subset selection, as summarized in Section~\ref{sec:DO_FL}.

 \textbf{High resource costs}.
 With the availability of large amounts of labeled data, deep learning has recently gained significant advances \cite{sun2017revisiting}.
 However, creating large labeled datasets is often time-consuming and costly.
-In addition, massive training datasets have significantly increased end-to-end training times, computational and resource costs, energy requirements \cite{strubell2019energy}, and carbon footprint \cite{schwartz2020green}.
-To alleviate these problems, extensive works have attempted to reduce labeling costs by active learning, or to achieve efficient training by data sampling and data subset selection, as summarized in Section~\ref{sec:DO_DE} and Section~\ref{sec:DO_LE}.
+In addition, large-scale training datasets have significantly increased end-to-end training times, computational resource costs, energy requirements \cite{strubell2019energy}, and carbon footprint \cite{schwartz2020green}.
+To alleviate these problems, extensive work has attempted to reduce labeling costs through active learning or to achieve efficient training through data sampling and data subset selection, as summarized in Section~\ref{sec:DO_DE} and Section~\ref{sec:DO_LE}.